SDG 17 - Partnerships for the goals (statistical annex)

 General government gross debt

-The Treaty on the Functioning of the European Union defines this indicator as the ratio of government debt outstanding at the end of the year to gross domestic product at current market prices.
-For this calculation, government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities (as defined in ESA 2010): currency and deposits (AF.2), debt securities (AF.3) and loans (AF.4).
-The general government sector comprises the subsectors of central government, state government, local government and social security funds.
+The Treaty on the Functioning of the European Union defines this indicator as the ratio of government debt at the end of the year to gross domestic product at current market prices.
+For this calculation, government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities, as defined in ESA 2010 : currency and deposits, debt securities and loans.
+Central government, state government, local government and social security funds are included.

 Environmental taxes are defined as taxes that are based on a physical unit (or proxy of it) of something that has a proven, specific negative impact on the environment.
 There are four types of environmental taxes: energy taxes, transport taxes, and pollution and resource taxes.

 The indicator measures the share of households with fixed very high capacity network (VHCN) connection.
 Very high capacity network means either an electronic communications network that consists entirely of optical fibre elements at least up to the distribution point at the serving location, or an electronic communications network capable of delivering, under usual peak-time conditions, similar network performance in terms of available downlink and uplink bandwidth, resilience, error-related parameters, and latency and its variation.
 The data are collected for the Broadband coverage in Europe studies published by the European Commission.